Here is a link to the original post: https://mutemandeafcat.wordpress.com/2016/12/14/first-blog-post/

 I received a complimentary comment on my poem, and it felt good.
 I was proud of it, and really hoped others would appreciate it.

 It also is full of many levels of understanding.
 Step this way it’s this, that way it’s that.
-I always love to see that in art, and if you read my blog you understand I love finding and deciphering that in others’ art.
+I always love to see that in art, and if you read my blog, you understand I love finding and deciphering that in the art of others.

 In the comment, I so gleefully enjoyed reading, (now, when some of you read this comment I am referring to, you’re going to be a little confused.
 “Doesn’t seem like something to be gleeful about.”
 First off, I think they may not understand where to put the exclamation point in certain places, like after, “It’s Perfect” although they fully understand it’s usage by the last line.
 I’m not saying I had anything to do with that, but…step this way it’s this, that way it’s that) the person asked for some expansion.
 I will reveal one way of seeing it I desperately wish everyone understood: Facebook.